RKleminski/Scrapless/README.md

 	- This is a pretty long process, but the program will inform you as soon as it has captured valid screenshot.
 The processing can happen in the background, so you can leave the loot screen at that point.

-4. In case of Escalation, the program has to first verify that you beat the last monster available (by reading the final rank).
-Once that is done, you can move to the Loot screen.
+4. In case of Escalation and Trials, the program will detect these, but will not attempt to read loot.
+This functionality is enabled merely to keep a unified flow of the application and for future expansion.
+The program will react appropriately to the end of hunt screen after either of these

 5. *Scrapless* will also detect when you are drafting a Bounty and it will log the quality of said Bounty as well.

-	- Keep in mind taht "Searching for Hunt" bar at the top of the screen will prevent *Scrapless* from detecting Bounty drafting.
-Draft your bounties outside of the queue.

 # Bugs and issues